 People who are struggling with an addiction may be wondering if there is ‘emergency detox near me,’ or what type of detox to choose.
 Though detox approaches vary from one program to the next, many broadly follow either a social or medical detox framework:3

 - Social detox relies more heavily on interpersonal support as individuals navigate withdrawal and early recovery.
 These programs have historically been short-term, nonmedical, and may not provide medications for withdrawal management.
 Access to medical and nursing services under a social detox model may be highly variable.

-- In contrast, medical detox programs will utilize medications for managing withdrawal from substances such as alcohol and opioids.
+- Medically assisted withdrawal programs may use medications for managing withdrawal from substances such as alcohol and opioids and provide more supervision.
 Such programs may better facilitate an escalation of care in the event of withdrawal complications or when the need for more intensive services otherwise arises.

 - Inpatient treatment settings offer 24/7 oversight and support.
-Inpatient detox is an appropriate level of care for people at risk of severe/complicated withdrawal, who have underlying mental health issues, or who have physical illnesses that may need attention during withdrawal.
+Inpatient treatment with detox is an appropriate level of care for people at risk of severe/complicated withdrawal, who have underlying mental health issues, or who have physical illnesses that may need attention during withdrawal.
 Some inpatient programs are inside hospitals, but others are in freestanding facilities.
-Medically monitored inpatient detox programs will always have nurses onsite, while doctors will be at least reachable by phone 24 hours a day.

 - Residential detox programs vary a great deal from one another in terms of how much supervision and oversight people receive while there.
 Some of these residential detox programs may emphasize social detox rather than using medications to manage withdrawal.